wdi-atx-11/testing/node-mocha-testing-intro/README.md

 - How does Mocha work with Chai to write tests in your JavaScript application?
 - Describe how to configure your app to use Mocha and Chai.

+## Hungry for more?
+- Read about how [Behavior-Driven Development and Test-Driven Development](https://codeutopia.net/blog/2015/03/01/unit-testing-tdd-and-bdd/) can, and should, coexist.